 - You might have labeled yourself as awkward or inadequate and may have a hard time getting out of that role.

-- Perhaps you put other people on pedestals, meaning, you elevate their status but not your own.
+- Perhaps you put other people on pedestals, meaning, you elevate their status but not yours.
 This can lead to following others and being too afraid to walk your own path.

 From watching youtube videos to taking an improv acting class, there are various ways to help you grow.
 You need to identify what works best for you.
 Whenever you feel yourself holding back, pause, and remember how you will feel if you were to achieve your goals.
 It will be uncomfortable, but by growing your self-confidence, living more passionately, partaking in activities you enjoy, and sharing the spotlight, you can improve your personality and live a more fulfilling life.

-Here’s how to get a more interesting, fascinating personality:
+Here’s how to get a more attractive, fascinating personality:

 Your anxiety may cause you to overthink and become self-conscious.
 Our negative thoughts often stem from core beliefs that we have had about ourselves ever since we were children and form the lenses through which we perceive ourselves, others, and situations today.